alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to load in  my bank account

+-As a user, I want to be able to save when I press quit

 -As a user, I want to be able to see my previous transactions (deposits, withdraws)